 Lease agreements always have the agreement that you can drive the car for X amount of years or X amount of mileage.
 For example, you can drive the car for 5 years or 60,000 miles (96,000 kilometers).

 If you go over that mileage, you need to pay for every mile over the agreed mileage.
-This can be a huge pain, because you need to think beforehand what you think you’re going to use.
+This can be a huge pain because you need to think beforehand about what you think you’re going to use.
 If you don’t, you have to pay up big time.

 If your situation changes and you’re suddenly moving closer to work, that doesn’t mean that you can some kind of refund for the miles you didn’t use.
 That’s not how it works, unfortunately.

 When you’re encountering a major life event and you’re not able to pay for the car anymore, the lease contract is still in place.